 COLLEGE OF NURSING APPLICATION

-The College of Nursing Application Portal for Summer Semester 2014 is now OPEN.
+The College of Nursing Application Portal for Summer Semester 2014 is now CLOSED.

-Click here to access the College of Nursing application.
+Click here to access your submitted 2014 College of Nursing application.

 UNIVERSITY OF UTAH APPLICATION